 Salmonella and the resulting foodborne illness is especially risky for some people.
 This includes senior citizens, pregnant women and very young children.
 People with weakened immune systems who suffer from chronic illnesses such as cancer, diabetes, liver disease and AIDS are also at risk.
 So be particularly careful when serving eggnog to those individuals.

 Holidays are a fun but hectic time.
-By amending your eggnog recipes for safety, you'll have one less thing to worry about.
+By updating your eggnog recipes for safety, you'll have one less thing to worry about.

 - Consumer Food Safety Fact Sheets, USDA